MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Security-and-Protection.md

 ---
 title: "Security and Protection"
-description: this article provides a general overview of security and protection.
+description: This article provides a general overview of security and protection.
 author: edupont04
 ms.custom: na
 ms.date: 10/21/2016